gianmarco27/Poggi-Stagliano-Stucchi/RASD/RASD v1.md

 All of this is done by relying on the service **Data4Help** offers and the data it collects from the active users.

+## Definitions

+- Individuals: users subscribed and monitored by Data4Help
+- Third parties: users subscribed to Data4Help that request data from it
+- Organizers: users subscribed to Track4Run that create run
+- Runners: users subscribed to Data4Help that partecipate a run of Track4Run
+- Spectators: user logged as guest in Track4Run that spectate the progress of a run
+- Location: the position of a user in a specific time
+- Path: a route or track between one place and another
+- Wearable device:  is a technology that is worn on the human body, that include tracking information related to health status and location of the user
+- Threshold: it is a level on a scale, indicates the maximum or the minimum value of a parameter
+- Starting time: the data and the hour of the beginning of the run
+- Guest: user that access the application without a log in
+- Critical parameters: the parameters indicated by the user that have to respect the thresholds
+- Filters: categories on which the data are sorted on every request

+## Acronyms

+- SSN-social security number
+- VAT-valued added tax
+- BPM-beats per minute
+- API-application programming interface
+- GPS-global positioning system
+- GDPR-general data protection regulation

+## Abbreviations

+[Gn]: n-goal
+[Dn]: n-domain assumption
+[Rn]: n-functional requirement

 ## Goals: Data4Help

 * **[G1]**  The user must be able to register on the platform as an individual or third party.